DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 **You still could use the roadmap in a course or a bootcamp mode when it's combined with guidance from an experienced mentor.**

+## Is this roadmap for DevOps Engineers only?

+This roadmap focuses on the DevOps and DevSecOps careers and provides at least 80% of the base for other **XOps careers, such as DataOps, MLOps, AIOps, etc.**

+It's also helpful for other engineers, like **frontend, backend, QA, etc.**, to learn about DevOps methodologies and use them in their daily work tasks.

 ## What is the problem this roadmap is trying to solve?

 It's simple: Why is it so hard to start a DevOps career nowadays?